 Are you a wine lover and do you want to impress your friends and acquaintances?
-Then use terms such as tannins, aftertaste and decanting.
-You will make even more impression if you can indicate the origin of wines.
-And that is easier for the large French wine regions than you might think.
+In that case use terms such as tannins, aftertaste and decantation.
+You will make an even greater impression if you can indicate the origin of wines.
+And that is easier than you might think for the major French wine regions.

 The taste of a red wine is roughly a balance between acidity, suppleness and tannins.
 Each red wine has its own ratio of those three elements and therefore tastes different.

 The acidity in a grape decreases the riper the grape becomes and the warmer it is in a wine region.
-So the general rule is that the more acidic the wine is, the cooler the climate of the area where the grapes will grow for that wine.
-You experience acidity in a wine when tasting through a feeling of freshness.
-"Nice and fresh", if that is your first impression of a wine then the wine probably comes from a somewhat more northern region.
+So the general rule is that the more acidic the wine, the colder the climate of the area where the grapes for that wine grow will be.
+You will experience acidity in a wine when you taste it through a feeling of freshness.
+If your first impression of a wine is: ‘Nice and fresh’, then the wine probably comes from a somewhat more northerly region.

 Tannins are in red wines and not in white wines.
-They give the wine a feeling of bitterness and dryness.
+They give a feeling of bitterness and dryness in the wine.
 The level of tannins in wine depends on several elements, but the most important are the grape variety and the duration of maceration (fermentation / soaking of the wine).
-Tannins come from the peel of the grape, so it makes sense that small grapes, where the peel / grape juice ratio is smaller, cause more tannins in wine.
-In some areas in France, smaller grapes are used than in others, so that way you can guess from the tannin level where a certain wine comes from.
+Tannins come from the skin of the grape, so it makes sense that small grapes, where the skin / grape juice ratio is smaller, provide more tannins in wine.
+Smaller grapes are more used in some areas of France than others, so you can guess from the tannin level where a particular wine comes from.

-Finally, the flexibility of a wine also plays a major role in determining the origin.
+Finally, the suppleness of a wine also plays a major role in determining its origin.
 The suppleness of a wine gives a feeling of fullness in the mouth, a somewhat greasy, more sweet taste.
-Not surprisingly, the flexibility comes from the sugar level in a grape.
-And the sugar level is again largely determined by the amount of sun that a grape gets when growing.
-Sun-rich, warm areas therefore generally produce a wine that is supple.
+Unsurprisingly, the suppleness comes from the sugar level in a grape.
+That sugar level is then largely determined by the amount of sun a grape gets when growing.
+Sun-rich, warm areas generally produce a wine that is smooth.

-If these three elements are put in a map, you will see the distribution of the French wine as indicated on the map.
+When these three elements are placed in a map, you will see the distribution of the French wine as indicated on the map.

-If you taste mainly sour elements in a wine, then the wine probably comes from a northern area with a fresh climate.
-If you mainly taste a slight bitterness in the wine, the wine may come from the southwest, in particular the Bordeaux region, and if you taste a more supple wine with a slightly sweeter taste, chances are that the wine will come from the southeast of France.
-This is of course a general picture.
-There are different varieties in each wine region and the flavors are sometimes close together.
+If you taste mainly freshly sour elements in a wine, then the wine probably comes from a northern area with a fresh climate.
+If you mainly taste a slight bitterness in the wine, the wine may come from the southwest, especially the Bordeaux region, and if you taste a smooth wine with a slightly sweeter taste, chances are that the wine comes from the southeast of France.
+Of course this is a general picture.
+In each wine region there are different varieties and the flavors are sometimes close together.